sfj3/pde_t_s/README.md

+this model is out of date replaced with the inDM (inductive dynamical mappings) model

 pde transformer entropy (S) model for temp based on STATION data.

-The model to run is model8.py here. inductive_7 in loss_curves archives is the example loss in the first epoch of model 7

 https://www.sciencedirect.com/science/article/pii/S0020722507000900?via=ihub for inspiration